maxyang27896/Machine-Learning-Tutorial-Questions/README.md

 # Machine-Learning-Tutorial-Questions
-Completed tutorial exercises from the Introduction to Machine Learning Coursera course.
+This is a file containing the solution to the exercises in the Machine Learning Course Coursera course taught by Andrew Ng.